Ethra8/history_beyond_myth/README.md

 #### SECTION 2 - RETAINED BY THE KING OF FRANCE
 The image of this section is responsive.
-While the figure it is placed in takes 100% of the width of the section, the image only takes 80% of the width inside the figure in wider screens from 992px upwards, and 100% in smaller screens.
+While the figure it's placed in takes 100% of the width of the section, the image only takes 80% of the width inside the figure in wider screens from 992px upwards, and 100% in smaller screens.
+The image was selected because it is a 14th century depiction of the *Palais de la Cité*, home to the French Kings at the time Arhur I of Brittany was secretly brought there to be raised with Prince Louis of France.
+Source is the illuminated manuscript *"Les Très Riches Heures du Duc de Berry"*, c.1400, ms.65, f.6v, Condé Museum, Chateau de Chantilly, France.

 ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/939c866f-03e4-46fc-89d9-fdf2d7e776c1)